Skip to page content

 • Leading to ovulation

-Around 35 in every 100 women taking Metformin achieved ovulation, and when combined with clomiphene, an ovulation inducing agent, it was as high as 90 in every 100 women.
+About 35 in every 100 women taking metformin achieved ovulation, and when combined with clomiphene (an ovulation inducing agent) it was as high as 90 in every 100 women.

 Dose